randy3k/SendTextPlus/README.md

 This package improves [SendText](https://github.com/wch/SendText), particularly for `r`, `python` and `julia` syntaxes.
 It supports

- - Mac: Terminal, iTerm, RStudio(>0.99.769) and Jupyter running on Chrome and Safari
+ - Mac: Terminal, iTerm, RStudio(>0.99.769), R GUI, and Jupyter running on Chrome and Safari
  - Unix: screen and tmux
- - Windows: [Cmder](http://cmder.net) (see below to configure Cmder), Cygwin and RStudio
+ - Windows: [Cmder](http://cmder.net) (see below to configure Cmder), Cygwin, R32, R64 and RStudio
  - SublimeREPL for R and python syntaxes (it works better with R)

 Terminal is the default for Mac, Cmder for Windows and tmux for Linux.
 To change the default program, launch `SendText+: Choose Program` in command palatte.